Hello and welcome to Reigate College’s Music Department.

 My name is Nick Nekanda-Trepka and I’m course leader for the Music Technology course.

 I’m pleased you’ve chosen to study Music Technology A Level at Reigate College.
-I’m looking forward to welcoming you in person to our friendly team at the beginning of the academic year and familiarising you with our amazing resources.
+I’m looking forward to welcoming you in person to our friendly team at the beginning of the academic year and introducing you to our amazing studios.

-For many of you, this subject will be new, so I’m setting some activities for you to complete independently from home over the coming months.
-Even if you have some prior knowledge, these tasks will give you an introduction to the skills and approach required at advanced level.
-I hope you enjoy the activities and I looking forward to seeing your work in September.
+This subject will be new for many of you, so I’m setting some activities for you to complete independently from home over the coming months to give you an introduction to the skills and approach required at advanced level.
+I hope you enjoy the activities and I look forward to seeing and hearing your work.

-As you won’t be able to come into College for your Music Technology audition this year, we would like you to work on your audition materials at home and then send them to us by 1 June, as your ‘Explore your Subject’ tasks for Music Technology A Level.
+As you won’t be able to come into College for your Music Technology audition this year, we would like you to work on your audition materials at home and then send them to us as your ‘Explore your Subject’ tasks for Music Technology A Level.

 Please make sure you label any files you submit with your full name in the file title via the folder link below.

 Audio question 1: Describe the relationship between these two chords.

 Audio question 2: Listen carefully and describe any differences you hear between these two sounds.

 What instrument(s) do you play, for how long, and what grades have you achieved?